 }

 This query uses the page(id: "1") query to retrieve the page with ID "1".
-The response will include all properties of the Page type, and also include related entities, such as parent, children, ancestors, elements, files, versions, latest and published.
+The response will include all properties of the Page type, and also include related entities, such as parent, children, ancestors, elements, files, versions and latest.

 Example response: